Lyme Disease Test Accuracy: False Negatives and Clinical Diagnosis

 Clinical Diagnosis and Seronegative Lyme Disease

-This reflects a broader challenge in medicine: laboratory tests cannot reliably confirm or exclude Lyme disease in all stages of illness.
+This reflects a broader challenge in medicine: laboratory testing cannot reliably confirm or exclude Lyme disease in every stage of illness.

 Co-infection Testing

-Babesia, Bartonella, and Borrelia miyamotoi are common Lyme co-infections that require separate testing.
+Co-infections such as Babesia, Bartonella, and Borrelia miyamotoi may require separate testing approaches.

-Diagnosing Lyme disease in children presents unique challenges due to different symptom patterns and testing limitations.
+Diagnosing Lyme disease in children presents unique challenges because symptom patterns and testing responses may differ from adults.

 Frequently Asked Questions